You are currently viewing: Talking Books for the Visually Impaired

 Talking Books for the Visually Impaired

-As a Subregional Talking Book Library, the West Florida Public Library System offers free service by mail to blind and physically handicapped adults and children who have difficulty reading ordinary print or holding or turning the pages of a book.
-The Talking Book Service is a FREE national service which provides eligible library patrons with books and magazines.
+As a Subregional Talking Book Library, West Florida Public Libraries offers free service by mail to blind and physically handicapped adults and children who have difficulty reading ordinary print or holding or turning the pages of a book.
+Talking Books for the Visually Impaired is a FREE national service which provides eligible library patrons with books and magazines.
 These are digitally recorded on cartridges, similar to thumb drives.
 Special playback equipment is also provided as a part of the service.
-Readers may choose recent best sellers, westerns, classic novels, romances, mysteries and a large variety of nonfiction such as history, politics, science, cookbooks and biographies.
+Readers may choose among recent best sellers, westerns, classic novels, romances, mysteries, and a large variety of nonfiction such as history, politics, science, cookbooks, and biographies.
 Children’s books are available, too.

-Who is eligible?
-Adults or children who have difficulty reading printed materials due to learning disabilities, or visual or physical limitations.
+Adults or children who have difficulty reading printed materials due to learning disabilities or visual or physical limitations.
 The qualifying condition may be temporary or permanent.

-West Florida Public Library adheres to the Americans with Disabilities Act and will make reasonable modifications for access to its services, programs and activities.
-Call 436.5060 to make arrangements, at least 48 hours ahead.
+West Florida Public Libraries adheres to the Americans with Disabilities Act and will make reasonable modifications for access to its services, programs, and activities.
+Call 850-436-5060 to make arrangements, at least 48 hours ahead.